mlevison/APR-Markdown-Export/post/simplicity/index.md

   - "agile"
   - "agile-culture"
   - "work-environment"
+excerpt: 'In 201x, the global financial markets collapsed.
+Reason: mortgages were given to people'
 ---

 In 201x, the global financial markets collapsed.
 Reason: mortgages were given to people who couldn’t afford them.
 This debt was then repackaged and sold to banks and other institutions as good debt. (“[The Big Short](https://www.amazon.ca/The-Big-Short-Doomsday-Machine/dp/0393072231/&tag=notesfromatoo-20)” by Michael Lewis is an excellent indictment of this time).
 However, the bigger question remained.
 Why didn’t the financial regulator system catch the problem early, while it was still small?